Updated 7 May 2014

 Statistics and Mapping

-This guide provides a brief overview of employment, an introduction to some of the key concepts and terminology, and lists some relevant data sources.
+This guide provides a brief overview of employment, an introduction to the key concepts and terminology, and lists relevant data sources.
 This is one in a series of Quick Guides related to labour statistics, designed to provide a basic understanding of Australian labour market data.
-Other guides include labour force and unemployment, which are available from the Parliamentary Library website.
+Other guides include labour force, unemployment and youth unemployment, which are available from the Parliamentary Library website.

 In the labour force framework, employed people form part of the currently active population, who along with the unemployed constitute the labour force (see diagram below).